Why a Healthy Cycle Is So Important

 - Has no odor that is foul

-- Has an amount that is on average about four anjalees (one anjalee is the amount of liquid that fits into one of your cupped hand)
+- Has an amount that is on average about four anjalees (one anjalee is the amount of liquid that fits into one of your cupped hands)

-- Has a free flow without spotting before the full flow, and with little spotting afterwards
+- Has a free flow without spotting before the full flow, and with little spotting afterward

-And I also assure you that by working on your health with Ayurveda, you too can achieve it.
-It just takes some dedication because you are striving for health at the most basic tissue layer, which requires a strong digestive fire (agni), balanced doshas, and being free of toxins (ama).
+It just takes some dedication.
+You are striving for health at the most basic tissue layer, which requires a strong digestive fire (agni), balanced doshas, and being free of toxins (ama).